TEXAS A&M'S INTERACTIVE MAP & VIRTUAL TOUR

 This project actually started when I worked in Admissions.
 We always said that as soon as someone steps foot on this campus, they will apply to come here.
 However so many people aren't able to make their way to Aggieland before that time comes.
 So we were looking for a way to show off our campus and use it for the marketing and recruiting tool that it is.
 It has taken over two years and me moving to another position in the Division of Marketing & Communications to complete.

-Enter CampusBird.
-Campusbird is a product of Concept3D and was perfect for Texas A&M. Not only did they render our campus to incredible detail, but the interactive tools that are built on top of the map are amazing.
+Concept3D and it's platform exactly what we at Texas A&M were looking for.
+Not only did they render our campus to incredible detail, but the interactive tools that are built on top of the map are amazing.

 360 Photos and Virtual Tours